 Senate bill to unwrap with tax cuts, end to local deduction

-WASHINGTON (AP) — The Senate version of the Republicans' high-stakes tax overhaul is set to be unveiled with billions in tax cuts for people and corporations, repeal of the federal deduction for state and local taxes, and a likely compression of the personal income tax brackets from seven to four.
+WASHINGTON (AP) — Amid intense political pressure to achieve results, Senate Republicans prepared to unveil sweeping tax legislation Thursday that would usher in billions in cuts for people and corporations and repeal the federal deduction for state and local taxes.

-The House measure, meanwhile, nears approval by the tax-writing committee after last-minute changes by its primary author.
+On the other side of the Capitol, the House Republican tax-writing committee was pushing to approve its own measure after a dayslong amendment session and last-minute changes by its primary author.

+The feverish efforts by Republicans in both chambers were aimed at fulfilling a self-imposed deadline to get legislation out of the House and Senate before Thanksgiving, so that the period between Thanksgiving and Christmas could be devoted to reconciling the two versions.
+But the Senate already seemed unlikely to meet that deadline because of complex rules governing how it must consider the tax bill.

+The bills represent the first major reshaping of the U.S. tax code in three decades, and the effort is the top priority for President Donald Trump and Republicans who've failed to deliver any major legislation this year despite controlling the House, Senate and the White House.

+Democrats are angrily opposed to the partisan rewrite, and the drubbing the GOP took in elections in Virginia, New Jersey and elsewhere Tuesday underscored the political peril of failing to deliver — but also the risk to Republicans in pushing ahead with legislation that polls poorly.

-The legislation pulling the attention of lawmakers in both chambers would bring the first major reshaping of the U.S. tax code in three decades.
-Underscoring the political imperative for the Republicans and President Donald Trump, top administration officials met privately with GOP senators Wednesday as Senate tax writers put finishing touches on their bill.
+Top administration officials including Treasury Secretary Steven Mnuchin met privately with GOP senators late Wednesday as Senate tax writers put finishing touches on their bill.

-Senate Finance Committee Chairman Orrin Hatch, R-Utah, planned to take the wraps off the new Senate bill on Thursday.
-A day before, some of its most basic contours were set while others appeared in flux.
+Even as Senate Finance Committee Chairman Orrin Hatch, R-Utah, prepared to take the wraps off the new Senate, some elements appeared in flux.

-In the House, Ways and Means Committee Chair Rep. Kevin Brady was making last-minute changes before the panel votes Thursday to deliver it to the full House.
-Brady's changes presumably are being made to meet the $1.5 trillion maximum that the bill is allowed to add to the $20 trillion deficit.
-A preliminary estimate by Congress' nonpartisan Joint Committee on Taxation said the House measure as currently written would add $74 billion more to 10-year deficits than allowed.

-With his revisions, Brady, R-Texas, also likely is looking to nail down Republican votes so the House can approve the legislation soon.
-Democrats are expected to uniformly oppose it.

 As Republican leaders hunted for ways to pay for their tax cuts, Sen. David Perdue, R-Ga., said the Senate measure would fully eliminate the deduction people can take for state and local property, income and sales taxes.
 The House version would retain the deduction only for property taxes and cap that at $10,000, drawing opposition from GOP lawmakers from states with high local taxes like New York and New Jersey.